fauna/fauna-shell/README.md

 COMMANDS
-  add-endpoint           Add an endpoint to ~/.fauna-shell. cloud-login            Add a Fauna endpoint by logging into a Fauna account. create-database        Create a database. create-key             Create a key for the specified database. default-endpoint       Set an endpoint as the default one.
+  add-endpoint           Add an endpoint to ~/.fauna-shell. cloud-login            Log in to a Fauna account. create-database        Create a database. create-key             Create a key for the specified database. default-endpoint       Set an endpoint as the default one.